AdamKvant/MathWhiz/README.md

 Right now MathWhiz is not timed, and currently will go on forever.
 I will add these features in a later update.

+You can run MathWhiz by typing `node .\server.js` into the CLI.
+The site can be accessed at `http://localhost:5678/`.

 MathWhiz was created using the `Express.js` framework.

 ## Changelog